Yulia-Momotyuk/IBM-data-analyst-learning-path/06-databases-and-sql-for-data-science-with-python/README.md

 ## About this Course

-**The purpose of this course** is to introduce relational database concepts and help you learn and apply foundational knowledge of the SQL language.
-It is also intended to get you started with performing SQL access in a data science environment.
+The purpose of this course was to introduce **relational database concepts**
+and apply foundational knowledge of the **SQL language** in a data science context.

-**The emphasis in this course** is on hands-on and practical learning .
-As such, you will work with real databases, real data science tools, and real-world datasets.
-You will create a database instance in the cloud.
-Through a series of hands-on labs you will practice building and running SQL queries.
-You will also learn how to access databases from Jupyter notebooks using SQL and Python.
+The course focused on **hands-on, practical learning** by working with:
+- Real databases
+- Real-world datasets
+- Real data science tools

+Throughout the course, I:
+- Created a database instance in the **cloud**
+- Built and ran **SQL queries** using real data
+- Learned how to access databases from **Jupyter Notebooks** using **SQL and Python**

 ## Final Course Assignment
 This folder contains data files and a Jupyter Notebook script that demonstrates use of a variety of SQL commands to query the three datasets.